 We believe that charities need to think about AI risk in 3 ways.
 Which will apply to any given charity and the extent to which each will matter will vary but we think that all charities must take steps to safeguard themselves from AI risks.

-AI is already increasing the cyber risk to charities, with jail broken AI bots now available.
-We expect frauds to become increasingly convincing and to pose a significant threat to charities and, particularly, vulnerable beneficiaries.
 The National Cyber Security Centre (NCSC) provides advice, guidance and support on cyber security.
 Here is their small business guide and also another for individuals and families.

-Plus, 60+downloadable funder lists, 8 online health checks and the huge resource base.
+Plus, 100+downloadable funder lists, 40+ policies, 8 online health checks and the huge resource base.

 Quick, simple and very effective.
-Nearly half our ratings are 10/10.

-Find Funding, Free Help & Resources - Everything Is Free
+Find Funding, Free Help & Resources - Everything Is Free.